blockchain-systems/ScaleSFL/plugins/README.md

 cp $CONTAINER_ID:/go/src/bfl/plugins/modelEndorsement/escc.so escc.so
 ```

-Note a sample `escc.so` file has been included in this project
+Note: a sample `escc.so` file has been included in this project
-Note you'll need to specifiy a flask url in the docker `docker-compose-test-net.yaml` file (for endorsements)
+Note: you'll need to specifiy a flask url in the docker `docker-compose-test-net.yaml` file (for endorsements)

 ---